Policies and Related Information - Student Organization Policies

 Student Group: An association comprised primarily of students that upon completion of the established registration process is entitled to certain privileges, including access to a variety of resources on the St. Cloud State University campus.
 Student groups are those that mainly present events limited to their membership and campus community.
 These organizations are primarily interest groups.
-Any St. Cloud State University student can form a student group with 10 members and a full-time university faculty or staff member to serve as the adviser.
-Student groups must complete the annual registration process through the Department of Campus Involvement and comply with all University policies and procedures.
+Any St. Cloud State University student can form a student group with ten members and a full-time university faculty or staff member to serve as the adviser.
+Student groups must complete the annual registration process through the Department of Campus Involvement Student Organizations Office and comply with all University policies and procedures.

 Campus Program: A St. Cloud State University program similar to a student group in purpose and composition and affiliated with a St. Cloud State University academic or administrative department with a designated faculty or staff administrator or adviser responsible for the program from that department.
 All campus program operations and activities shall be subject to the oversight of the department.

-Example of a campus program: University Program Board
+Example of a campus program: University Program Board (UPB)

-Some campus programs may have University employees with specific job responsibilities to their programs.
+Relationship to the University: Some campus programs may have University employees with specific job responsibilities to their programs.
 They are subject to all University policies and procedures.

 - Must maintain a full-time St. Cloud State University faculty or staff member as an adviser.

 4. Training and Communication

 - Held at least once within the academic year to convey vital organization information.

 - One member MUST attend and may represent a maximum of three organizations.
 This member is expected to pass along the information from the workshop to their organization members..